GoogleCloudPlatform/functions-framework-go/README.md

 	// Do something with event.Context and event.Data (via event.DataAs(foo)).
 }
 ```

+These functions are registered with the handler via `funcframework.RegisterCloudEventFunctionContext`.

 To learn more about CloudEvents, see the [Go SDK for CloudEvents](https://github.com/cloudevents/sdk-go).